chrisfarms/qt-straightalpha/README.md

 qt-straightalpha
 ================

-Sometimes H.264 files in MP4 contains display significantly darker when viewed using Quicktime (or Safari's HTML5 <video> tag which uses Quicktime).
+Sometimes H.264 files in MP4 containers play significantly darker when viewed using Quicktime (or Safari's HTML5 <video> tag which uses Quicktime) on a Windows PC.
 One reason for this is that Quicktime poorly handles pixel data with alpha information by default. qt-straightalpha will patch an MP4 file to tell quicktime to use the "Straight Alpha" graphics mode by altering the [vmhd](http://developer.apple.com/mac/library/documentation/QuickTime/QTFF/QTFFChap2/qtff2.html#//apple_ref/doc/uid/TP40000939-CH204-33012) atom.

 If you are seeing much darker videos in safari than in other browsers or if areas of white are showing as grey in Quicktime then give this script ago.